 What Other Licenses may be Required

-- Change of Use Application (required for all new businesses that represent a change in occupancy type for the space, such as a retail space changing to a restaurant, an office changing to retail, or a home changing to an office).
+- Change of Use (required for all new businesses that represent a change in occupancy type for the space, such as a retail space changing to a restaurant, an office changing to retail, or a home changing to an office).
 Change of Use applications are processed through the Self-Service Permit Portal.

 Renewing your Business License

 Existing business licenses are renewed with the State of WA Business Licensing Service

 City of Snohomish or Snohomish County?

 The license requirements of the City of Snohomish do not apply to businesses operating within unincorporated Snohomish County or other Snohomish County cities.
 Please verify that you will be conducting business in the City of Snohomish before applying for a City business license.

 Snohomish City limits interactive map: Use the search bar to enter an address.
 If the property is outside the shaded area, it is not in the City of Snohomish.

 If you are not sure whether your business activity is located within the City limits, please contact us.